ductwork/ductwork.github.io/advanced/configuration.md

 ## `supervisor.shutdown_timeout`

 This configuration value is similar to the other shutdown timeout configuration.
 Since this is the supervisor, this configuration value should be larger than all the other shutdown timeout configurations to ensure proper cascading.
 If the timeout is surpassed, the child processes: pipeline advancer and job worker are sent a `SIGKILL` signal and terminated immediately.
+The default value is **30** (seconds).

 ```yaml
 default: &default